unjs/undocs/docs/1.guide/components.md

 To generate steps all you have to do is use standard markdown numbered lists

 > [!IMPORTANT]
-> In order to generate this component, you need to have content inside at least one of the steps.
-Also list canont be a child of another component.
-Also any content within a mardown list will need at least 2 tabs to be considered as a child of the list.
+> In order to generate this component, you need to have content inside at least one of the lists, the list canont be a child of another component & also any content within a mardown list will need at least 2 tabs to be considered as a child of the list.

 ```md
 1. Install Package